 As much as it is necessary to cut costs, look beyond laying off staff to achieve this as it might create a bad image for your business.
 Instead, focus on improving the various aspects of your business and building it into a well-oiled machine that would stand the test of time.
 After the 9/11 attack, Delta rather than laying off staff due to the losses suffered, invested in better training for their crew which lead to increased customer satisfaction.

 While the effects of the coronavirus pandemic are devastating for many businesses, you can learn to prepare yourself and your business using the above methods and come out on the other side as a successful business entrepreneur.
-Whether you’re building a health and wellness business or starting a dropshipping business, understanding how to hold down the fort during a financial crisis can make all the difference.
+Whether you’re building a free blog or starting a dropshipping business, understanding how to hold down the fort during a financial crisis can make all the difference.